mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-tags/field-base/left-pad-option.md

 | Name | Description
 | --- | ---
-| None | No Left padding.
+| LeftPadOption.None | No Left padding.
 Default
-| Blanks | Pad by adding blank characters to the left.
+| LeftPadOption.Blanks | Pad by adding blank characters to the left.
-| Zeroes | Pad by adding zero character to the left.
+| LeftPadOption.Zeroes | Pad by adding zero character to the left.

 <br>
 <br>